• Project

 Project overview

-This project will remove a fish passage barrier on State Route 104 at Lyon Creek just west of 35th Avenue Northeast in Lake Forest Park.
-Contractor crews working for WSDOT will replace an existing 6-foot-by-4-foot box culvert with a new 24-foot-wide structure.
-This new structure has the potential to open more than 7.5 miles of habitat for Chinook, coho, steelhead, sockeye, sea-run cutthroat and resident trout.
+This project removed a fish passage barrier along Lyon Creek where it passed beneath State Route 104 just west of 35th Avenue Northeast in Lake Forest Park.
+Contractor crews working for WSDOT replaced a 6-by-4-foot box culvert with a 24-foot-wide bridge structure, opening more than 7.5 miles of potential upstream habitat for Chinook, coho, steelhead, sockeye, sea-run cutthroat and resident trout.

 Timeline